hdspgroup/9836_seismic_project/data/README.md

 * Time interval (`dt`) = `0.004` ms
 * Trace interval (`dx`) = `12.5` m

 In the Foothills 3D survey, shot lines run in the strike direction (along the Y-axis); the receiver lines run in the dip direction (along the X-axis).
 The first shot is located at position (X,Y)=(500,500).
 The inline shot spacing (spacing in Y) is 25 m.
 The crossline spacing (spacing in X between shot lines) is 250 m.
 There are 55 lines and 461 shots per line, for a total of 25,355 shots.
 The sources cover a rectangular 13.5 x 11.5 km patch, which is more or less centered in the model, leaving a border approximately 500 m wide around the edges.
+To acess the data, please contact the SEG SEAM Phase II project manager, Michael Oristaglio `oristaglioml@gmail.com`.

 ![Alt text](Seam_Phase_Model.JPG?raw=true)